niloydebbarma-code/allycat-rag-graprag/README.md

 ![GitHub stars](https://img.shields.io/github/stars/The-AI-Alliance/allycat?style=social)

 # AllyCat

 **AllyCat** is full stack, open source chat bot which uses the power of AI to answer questions with data scraped from a website.
-AllyCat uses a RAG architecture and can support a wide range of LLMs and vector databases).
-It is meant to run on your laptop, server or cloud.
+It uses Data Prep Kit and Docling to scrape and extract text from websites.
+It then uses an embedding model to add the data to a database where it uses RAG architecture to implement a chatbot.
+It supports a wide range of LLMs and vector databases.
+It also meant to run on your laptop, server or cloud.

 ## 🌟🌟 Features 🌟🌟